sematext/docs/docs/team/app-guests.md

 title: Sematext App Guests
 description: App Sharing is restricted only to a particular App.
 Nothing besides the shared App is accessible to the invited user.
 For example, Dashboards are at the account level can can thus be shared only through Account Sharing.

-App guests are **restricted only to a particular App**.
+App Guests are **restricted only to a particular App**.
 Nothing besides the shared App is accessible to the invited user.

 *__Note__: Dashboards are at the account level and can thus be shared only through Account Members.*